rusk2ua/hamradiogenai/README.md

     git commit -m "Add docs folder for web deployment" git push
     ```
-4. Go to your repository on `github.com` $\rightarrow$ **Settings** $\rightarrow$ **Pages** [102].
+4. Go to your repository on `github.com` $\rightarrow$ **Settings** $\rightarrow$ **Pages**.
 5. Under "Build and deployment", set the source to **Deploy from a branch**.
-Set the branch to **main** and the folder to **/docs** [102].
+Set the branch to **main** and the folder to **/docs**.
-6. Click **Save** [102].
-Your dashboard will be live globally at `https://your-username.github.io/my-ham-radio-project/` in under 60 seconds [102]!
+6. Click **Save**.
+Your dashboard will be live globally at `https://your-username.github.io/my-ham-radio-project/` in under 60 seconds!

 ---

-## 6. Presenter Objection-Handling & Q&A Cheat Sheet
+## 6. Common Questions

-When presenting this material, you may encounter skeptics.
-Use these grounded talking points to address their concerns:

-*   **Skeptic:** *"AI is just generating 'AI slop'—it can't write real, reliable radio software."*
+*   **Q:** *"Doesn't AI just generate 'AI slop'?
+It can't write real, reliable radio software, dynamic web pages, or anything useful."*
     *   **Response:** "You are 100% correct about generic AI.
 If you ask a chatbot with no context to write code, you get buggy slop.
-But by curating our technical specifications (Rules PDFs, schema layouts) and utilizing a **Grounded AI** approach in tools like NotebookLM, we force the AI to write highly precise code that complies exactly with specifications.
+But by curating our technical specifications (Rules PDFs, schema layouts) and utilizing a **Grounded AI** approach in tools like Gemini Notebook, we can get the AI to write precise, functional code that complies exactly with our specifications.
 The difference is context curation."
-*   **Skeptic:** *"Using AI is cheating.
+*   **Q:** *"Isn't using AI cheating?
 Real hams write their own code."*
     *   **Response:** "Hams didn't stop building transceivers when we moved from vacuum tubes to microchips—we adapted.
 AI is simply a smarter calculator.
 It handles the tedious syntax and typing so you can focus on system design, radio operations, and solving station bottlenecks.
 It turns ideas into reality faster."
-*   **Skeptic:** *"Is this workflow expensive?
-Do I need to spend hundreds on AI models?"*
+*   **Q:** *"Is this workflow expensive?
+Do I need to pay for a subscription to use AI models?"*
     *   **Response:** "No!
 The free tiers of Claude and Gemini are incredibly capable.
 You only need to upgrade to paid plans ($20/month) as you scale your projects to multi-file cloud-deployed applications or heavily exceed hourly session usage."
-*   **Skeptic:** *"I don't want to upload my logs to the public cloud.
+*   **Q:** *"What if I don't want to upload my logs to the public cloud?
 What about privacy?"*
-    *   **Response:** "By utilizing **Model Context Protocol (MCP)** and local file folder agents like Claude Co-work, your private contest log files never need to leave your computer.
-The AI reads and queries the data locally on your physical drive, keeping your station records completely secure."
+    *   **Response:** "By utilizing **Model Context Protocol (MCP)** and local file folder agents like Claude Cowork, your private contest log files never need to leave your computer.
+The AI reads and queries the data locally on your physical drive, keeping your data completely secure."